 Adapting business practices

-Achieving the two requirements simultaneously requires industry to consider alternative ways of delivering business practices and services.
+Achieving the two requirements simultaneously requires industry to consider alternative ways of delivering business practices and services, and continue to review the effect of these alternatives when changes occur.
 Some of these alternatives may impact production.

 While slowed production may be the result, in some cases it is necessary as a control to support workers while they get used to new or modified systems of work.